What is credit card debt forgiveness?

 Another potential effect of debt forgiveness is that it would also close your account if it’s still open.
 But as stated before, forgiveness is best used once your accounts are already in charge-off status or sold to collectors.
 So, this usually isn’t a concern.

 Who will love credit card debt forgiveness?

-Credit card debt is a life-send for people are maxed out, charged off and already facing collections.
+Credit card debt is a life-send for people who are maxed out, charged off and already facing collections.
 It’s ideal when you have so much debt that is so far gone, you wonder if you’ll ever be financially healthy again.
 Missed payments and collections have already ruined your credit.
 In truth, the worse your credit is, the less a single negative action does harm.
 You simply have less far to fall.

 The credit report penalties of debt forgiveness will take seven years to expire.
 Just like any missed payments, charge offs and collection accounts last.
 In other words, the penalties will expire around the time the rest of the penalties that you’ve incurred will expire.

 If you need a clean break from debt for the lowest amount possible, credit card debt forgiveness is for you.

 Credit card debt forgiveness is bad if you still have good credit and care about saving your credit score.
 If you’re happy with where your score is at right now, this is not the solution for you.
 In this case, you don’t want forgiveness.
 You want to assure your creditors you are committed to repaying everything you owe.
 That’s the best way to avoid any additional credit damage beyond what you may have already suffered.